neildanson/c_compiler/readme.md

 # Progress

-100% Implemented up to chapter 11 (excluding some extras)
+100% Implemented up to chapter 12 (excluding some extras)

-Chapter 12 notes
+Chapter 13 notes

-* Lexer complete
+* Lexer not started
-* Parser complete
+* Parser not started
-* Validate complete
+* Validate not started
-* Tacky complete
+* Tacky not started
-* Codegen in progress
+* Codegen in not started